jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-06-30-emax-hawk-5-unboxing-review-and-setup/index.md

 **Update:** I got the RunCam 5 and as expected, the Hawk flies flawlessly with it.
 The RunCam 5 is about 56g and even lighter than a GoPro.
 Here's some example footage of flying the Emax Hawk 5 with a RunCam 5 on it.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/9x8dLzg8v0w?rel=0" frameBorder="0" allowFullScreen title="Emax Hawk 5 flying with RunCam 5 on it"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/9x8dLzg8v0w?rel=0" frameBorder="0" allowFullScreen title="Emax Hawk 5 flying with RunCam 5 on it" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 And here's the full Emax Hawk 5 playlist on my YouTube channel - [Georgi FPV][17]:

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/yaP5ZEdxjeQ?rel=0&list=PLt8_2AobQjAchnnycxVjtuaoVJFIkDjyw" frameBorder="0" allowFullScreen title="Emax Hawk 5 full playlist on Georgi FPV on YouTube"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/yaP5ZEdxjeQ?rel=0&list=PLt8_2AobQjAchnnycxVjtuaoVJFIkDjyw" frameBorder="0" allowFullScreen title="Emax Hawk 5 full playlist on Georgi FPV on YouTube" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 I'm also considering modding the Emax Hawk with a camera that records HD footage, maybe a [RunCam Split Mini 2][14] or a [Caddx Turtle V2][15].
 And will make sure to post an update if I do.
 If you are interested, [subscribe to the newsletter][16] and get notified.